Trader Voice Strategy

 In wider enterprise, the selection of voice solutions and the migration to them can be addressed based on locations, buildings, floors or departments.
 This approach is too simplistic for a wholesale finance environment, especially if more than one vendor will be chosen.
 Some users have a genuine need for full turret functionality.
 Establishing who needs what is more complicated than looking at the department, asset class or job title.
 As well as cost and performance issues there is also an emotional response to deal with because people feel their status is being disrespected when a turret is removed.

 Consultancies like JP Reis have always helped to manage this process but, with soft-clients starting to appear in target solutions, the complexity has ramped up.
 Our TIMM Map™ app is a visual hypothesis tool that helps IT managers work out the best way to transform their TVS estates.
 Different thresholds, groupings, functions and other parameters can be dragged in and out of a decision-tree interface to test the effect on cost and product mix.
 Our well-established TIMM Viewer™ app has already been used to help migrate over 5,000 users.
 This tablet-based solution takes the emotion out of moving users to smaller systems by presenting usage data on “skins” of the user’s current and proposed interfaces.
+It also serves to validate any decision making that has already been performed.

 Compliance and Litigation Defense